-Packaging is one of your selling points.
+Jewelry packaging is one of your selling points.
 While it matters all day, every day, it matters more on special occasions like Valentine’s Day.
 On this day, people give gifts to celebrate love; sloppily wrapped gifts could ruin the mood.

 You must note, however, that beautiful packaging doesn’t always mean expensive.
 Take time to look for affordable but excellent packaging materials.
-After all, packaging is more than just a box.
+After all, the packaging is more than just a box.
 It is your brand image.

 How do you sell jewelry for Valentine’s Day?

 And there you have it!